 How Long Does Aquamation Take?

 We are all faced with the decision of end-of-life care for ourselves.
 The same goes for our precious pets in our families.
 Tranquil Tides offers a pet aquamation service for families.
-This water-based cremation is an eco-friendly alternative to fire cremation, but it can take a bit longer due to the gentle mimicking of Mother Nature.
+This water-based pet cremation is an eco-friendly alternative to fire cremation and burial, but it can take a bit longer due to the gentle mimicking of Mother Nature.

 Why Aquamation Takes Several Hours